-With a dash of Mallorcan glamour and a tonne of local good cheer, the beautiful island of Mallorca glitters and shines over Christmas and New Year’s, making it an ideal place to visit on your Christmas holiday.
+With a dash of Mallorcan glamour and a tonne of local good cheer, the beautiful island of Mallorca glitters and shines over Christmas and New Year, making it an ideal place to visit on your Christmas holiday.

-All across Mallorca at Christmas time you’ll find traditional sweets and fireworks, and streets hung with twinkling lights.
-Dine at cosy restaurants with stone cave walls and open fires, go to Midnight Mass in the local church or listen to live music spilling out over a busy square, coloured lights reflecting off the water.
+A time to relax and enjoy the company of family and friends, and of course for the little ones to meet Father Christmas and to be spoilt with gifts and love.
+All across Mallorca at Christmas time you’ll find traditional sweets, fireworks and streets hung with twinkling lights.
+Dine at cosy restaurants with stone cave walls and open fires, go to midnight mass in the local church or listen to live music spilling out over a busy square and coloured lights reflecting off the water.
 And when the sun shines (as it so often does in the winter), a beach club is a great place to be over the Xmas break.

 The whole island is putting on an action-packed schedule of events over the festive season.
 Here’s our guide to the top things to do over Christmas and New Year in Mallorca.